-Using Infotracer’s efficient search tool, anyone can get AK court records on demand.
-The AK court records database includes cases from the largest counties of Anchorage, Matanuska-Susitna Borough, Fairbanks North Star Borough as well as other parts of the state.
-The Freedom of Information Act combined with the Alaska Public Records Act (APRA) makes it easy for someone to search AK superior records and district court records.
+Using Infotracer’s efficient search tool, anyone can get AK public records on demand.
+The AK records database includes cases from the largest counties of Anchorage, Matanuska-Susitna Borough, Fairbanks North Star Borough as well as other parts of the state like Ketchikan and Juneau.
+The United States Freedom of Information Act combined with the Alaska Public Records Act (APRA) makes it easy for someone to search AK all different types of records.

-Some records like juvenile records are kept confidential by law, but most court records online are available and searchable.
-The general public has the right to search for court records and review court cases from all types of courts, including criminal court cases, probate court cases, domestic relations cases, and more.
+Some records like juvenile records are kept confidential by Alaska legislature, but most court cases online are available and searchable.
+The general public has the right to search for public records and review court dockets from all types of courts, including criminal court cases, probate court cases, domestic relations cases, and more.

 An Alaska state court records search by name will reveal a lot about a person.
-Gain instant, free access to all types of AK court records when you use Infotracer.
+Gain instant, free access to all types of AK records when you use Infotracer.

 In 2012, the Alaska courts received 135,644 filings.
 In 2016, the number of filings decreased by 12.9% and counted 118,130 filings and had 113,467 outgoing cases